 If your dog is not responding too well in making eye contact while walking (smaller dogs may have a bit more difficulty than larger dogs which are closer to the eyes) instead of asking for eye contact, you may ask for a sit after making the smacking noise.
 Once your dog associates smack-treat, smack treat, make the smacking noise and then bring the treat between your dog's eyes and bring it towards your dog's head.
 This should cause your dog to sit.
 If your dog is jumping instead of sitting, you are keeping the treat too high.
 After establishing a pattern that smacking noise means sit, you can then follow the same directions above; your ultimate goal is to have your dog automatically sit upon spotting a person.

 Note: A foundation of training is a must for certain behavior modification programs to work, since many incorporate operant behaviors.
 Training a dog the "say please" training method has proved helpful for many dog owners.

 Why Alternate Behaviors Work Best

-Why do alternate behaviors works so well?
+Why do alternate behaviors work so well?
 They work well simply because a dog cannot misbehave if they are busy making eye contact or sitting!
 This is an excellent way to put a dog up for success while changing the dog's emotional state about the problems.
-Pant legs should not longer be appealing to attack once food is introduced into the picture!
+Pant legs should no longer be appealing to attack once food is introduced into the picture!
 Also think, how nice it would be if every time you pass by people your dog is looking nicely at you!
 Your dog's reputation would surely significantly rise!